phaag/nfdump/README.md

 ---

 ## What's New
-Nfdump exists since 2004 and has got a lot of updates and new features over time.
-Usually this resulted in substantial changes in code and file format.
+Nfdump exists since 2004 and got a lot of updates and new features over time.
+Usually this results in substantial changes in code and the file format.
 All major version changes introduced a bunch of new things.
 Nfdump 1.7 is no exception to this.

 ### Compatibility
-Nfdump 1.7 reads and processes transparently files from nfdump-1.6.18 and newer and nfdump-1.6.x with minor restrictions.
+Nfdump 1.7 reads and processes transparently nfdump-1.6.18 files and newer and older nfdump-1.6.x with minor restrictions.
 New files are always written in the new format for nfdump-1.7.x.
 Reading and processing 1.6.x files may introduce a small format conversion penalty, depending on the task requested.
 Conversion is requested for any flow statistics, sorting and flow writing tasks.
 No format conversion is requesting for flow filtering and printing.